ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 ### **Parents & Adult Students**

-I think of parents like apple trees.
+I think of parents (and guardians) as apple trees.
+They're a significant influence on all students you're dealing with.
 It was true while I was an active teacher and still true today.

+Parents are also the closest thing teachers/instructors have to "customers."
+- ...Which means they're "always" right, even when they're beyond a doubt incorrect.

 Imagine you own a business, but you're a teacher.
 Now imagine your "clients" are the parents of your students or, if old enough to be legally independent, the students themselves.
 Sometimes your administrator will support you in handling this category.
 Other times, they'll side with parents to appease complaints or keep the peace.
 It depends on the administrator and it's less something you can easily change.